Local government: Lithuania

 Lithuania has a three-tier division of local government: the country is divided into 10 counties (Lithuanian: singular – apskritis, plural – apskritys) that are further subdivided into 60 municipalities (Lithuanian: singular – savivaldybė, plural – savivaldybės) which consist of over 500 elderships (Lithuanian: singular – seniūnija, plural – seniūnijos).

 The counties are ruled by county governors (Lithuanian: apskrities viršininkas) appointed by the central government, and effectively oversee the two lower tiers of local government.

 Municipalities are the most important administrative unit of local government.
 Each municipality has its own government and council, with elections taking place every four years.
 The mayor, who is a member of the council, is elected directly by the residents in a majority vote.
 The council appoints elders to govern the elderships.

 Elderships, numbering over 500, are the smallest units of local government.
 They provide public services such as registering births and deaths and identifying individuals or families in need of welfare.

 Malta

-Malta is a unitary city state divided into 68 municipalities (local councils), according to the constitution of the Malta.
+Malta is a unitary state divided into 68 municipalities (local councils), according to Chapter XA of the Constitution of Malta and the Local Councils Act.